Subscribe

 Certain dog breeds are more prone to it

 No dog is immune to paw pododermatitis, but some are more likely to experience it than others.
-If you’re a pet parent of one of the breeds in the list below, you should be extra careful to watch for signs of pododermatitis.
-These breeds have larger, wider paws — and therefore more vulnerable skin underneath them — making them more likely to develop it.
+If you’re a pet parent of one of the breeds in the list below, you should be extra careful to watch for clinical signs of pododermatitis.
+These breeds have wider set paws — and therefore more vulnerable skin underneath them — making them more likely to develop it.

 Symptoms of inflamed paws